Try the fastest hosting platform with pay-as-you-go pricing & 24/7 expert support!FREE AZURE PROMO 60 DAYS

-Azure offers a number of options for running Oracle applications and databases in Azure, including how the databases are hosted and supporting solutions which’ll help in managing and supporting the deployments.
+Azure offers a number of options for running Oracle applications and databases in Azure, including how the databases are hosted and supporting solutions that help in managing and supporting the deployments.

-1. Database and Application Hosting.
-Offers several options to choose for both application and the database.
+Offers several options to choose from both application and the database.

-2. Oracle DB on Azure Infra.
 Using the Oracle Linux images from the marketplace is the simplest way to host databases.
-It is available for the following databases: 12.1, 12.2 and 18.3 enterprise edition.
+It is available for the following databases: 12.1, 12.2, and 18.3 enterprise editions.
 Or, a non-Oracle Linux image or a custom image can also be used.
-Custom images allows two options, one: creating an image in Azure from scratch, two: uploading an image from the existing on-prem environment.
+Custom images allow two options, one: creating an image in Azure from scratch, and two: uploading an image from the existing on-prem environment.
 Irrespective of the image in use, Oracle Automated Storage (ASM) can be added, which allows the user to attach and manage multiple storage disks for databases.

-4. Support Solutions.
-Following the deployment of the database and applications, it’s time to start adding the support solutions to the environment.
-Support solutions ensure high-availability, data recovery and backups
+Following the deployment of the database and applications, it’s time to start adding support solutions to the environment.
+Support solutions ensure high availability, data recovery, and backups

-5. High-availability solutions.
-Azure availability zones, by default offer a high availability support.
+Azure availability zones, by default, offer high availability support.
 During the deployment, you are given the option to deploy across multiple zones for redundancy and distribution of workloads.
 For the regions without availability zones, one can use availability sets.
-Another method to increase availability is by utilizing the tools created by Oracle for example: Sharding is a data tier architecture enabling you to partition data across databases and providing fault isolation and tolerance, similarly GoldenGate is a software that enables real-time data integration and replication in cloud and hybrid environments.
+Another method to increase availability is by utilizing the tools created by Oracle for example Sharding is a data tier architecture enabling you to partition data across databases and provide fault isolation and tolerance, similarly, GoldenGate is a software that enables real-time data integration and replication in cloud and hybrid environments.